National Parks Near Charlotte

 Distance From Charlotte: Three and a half hours via Interstate 77 and the much more scenic Interstate 81.

-The Appalachian National Scenic Trail is a marked hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.
-Just how long a hike is that?
-Approximately 2,200 miles.
-You don’t have to do it all however.
+The Appalachian National Scenic Trail, also known as the A.T, is a long-distance hiking trail that runs along the East Coast of the United States, from Springer Mountain in Georgia to Mount Katahdin in Maine, covering a total distance of about 2,200 miles.

 Distance From Charlotte: Five hours 24 minutes (356 miles) via US-64 E.